-To strengthen corporate cohesion and promote a good working atmosphere, events that bring employees together are organized at Dietsmann sites as often as possible.
+To strengthen corporate cohesion and promote a good working atmosphere, events that bring employees together are organized at Dietsmann.
 The end of year is a regular opportunity for such an informal get-together.
-Some special events are organized at other times of the year as well.
-For example, during the year the local management in Kazakhstan sponsored a concert and invited employees to attend the performance.
+Some special events are also organized, for instance on May Day.